Bonding with your

 would need time to get to know the love of your life, you will need to

-The advantages of bonding with your baby
+The Advantages of Bonding with your Baby

-- Bonding with baby can prevent disease
+Bonding with your baby can prevent disease.

-Bonding can boost immunity against viruses and bacteria
+Bonding can boost immunity against viruses and bacteria.

-Bonding can enhance your child's IQ
+Bonding can enhance your child's IQ.

 Skin on skin contact has been found to help premature babies pick up as much as 50% more weight than others.

-How do babies bond with their parents?
+How do Babies Bond with their Parents?

 How to bond with your baby…